Skip to content

 The bd ready frontier

 Every wave starts with bd ready, which returns all issues whose dependencies are closed.
 Container beads (epics, features, decisions, merge-requests) and beads with a gt:* gate label are structurally skipped — they will never dispatch as-is, so the engine reports each one once per run with a fix hint (skipped <id>: … — file as task/bug/chore; area:* label; drop gt:*).
-Beads labeled no-dispatch or refactor-core, already-active beads, container beads with open children, footprint collisions, and the width cap are deferred: the engine prints a per-wave deferred N bead(s): … summary.
+Beads labeled no-dispatch or refactor-core, already-active beads, container beads with open children, footprint collisions, resource capacity collisions, and the width cap are deferred: the engine prints a per-wave deferred N bead(s): … summary.
 Under --dry-run every deferral is listed in full alongside the would-dispatch set, so you can see exactly why a ready bead is not running before committing to a wave.
 The remainder are sorted by priority (P0 first) and passed to the conflict filter.

 Scope a run to a single epic: